Gary Winfield: Biography

 Winfield was raised in The Bronx, a Borough of New York City, by his mother.
 He graduated from Westbury High School in Old Westbury, New York.
 He served in the United States Navy from 1994 to 2000 and became a Nuclear Electrician's Mate.
 He attended Southern Connecticut State University from 2003 to 2006 and received a bachelor of science in political science.
-He worked for the American Association of University Professors.
+He works for the American Association of University Professors.

 Career

 Shortly after entering the house Winfield was the lead sponsor of a bill to abolish the death penalty in Connecticut.
 The freshman's efforts led to the first successful passage of the bill in either chamber of the legislature.
 While Winfield was successful in getting the bill to the governor's desk it was vetoed.
 Several years later a subsequent attempt led to the passage and signing by then Governor Dan Malloy.

-Winfield was also the driving force behind a bill which put in place protections for Transgender citizens in public accommodation which would later be used against him in his run for his senate seat.
+Winfield was also the driving force behind a bill which put in place protections for transgender citizens in public accommodation which would later be used against him in his run for his senate seat.
 He was also the force behind the TRUST ACT which was the first statewide passage of such a bill in the country, several police accountability bills, the first in the nation racial and ethnic impact statement on demand without restrictions, and prosecutorial transparency bill along with several other progressive wins.

 Winfield is the first non attorney to serve as co-chair of the state’s Judiciary Committee.

 Winfield, along with state rep, Patricia Dillon, proposed a bill which would declare pizza the official state food of Connecticut.
 Justin Elicker, the mayor of New Haven, testified in support of the bill.